drdn/slides/PITCHME.md

 [Relevant slides for advanced searching in Google](https://drdn.github.io/presentations/20180214-g-search-strategy.pdf)
 @snap

+Note: There's a separate logic to search academic and library databases.
+Google works really well with both natural language and boolean searching, but library databases will almost always work better with logical queries.

 ---

 ### Wait, I'm Looking for Data!

 @ul

-- [Registry of Research Data Repositories](https://www.re3data.org) @note[re3data is a searchable registry of hosted datasets.
-The registry has an emphasis on research data, but this means that datasets discovered should also point to relevant research papers.]
+- [Registry of Research Data Repositories](https://www.re3data.org) @note[re3data is a searchable registry of hosted datasets and data repositories.
+The registry has an emphasis on research data and academia, but this means that datasets discovered should also point to relevant research papers.]
 - [data.gov](https://www.data.gov) @note[The U.S. Government's Open Data portal.
-A one-stop shop for data and data tools]
+A one-stop shop for data and data tools.
+Useful data when dealing with US lands and populations.]
-- [The National Data Service](https://www.nationaldataservice.org) @note[The NDS is a consortial effort to improve research data infrastructure in the U.S. This site provides tools, data, and exposes some of the projects supported by the NDS and the Research Data Alliance, which is an international organization aimed at improving the sharing and access to research data.]
+- [The National Data Service](https://www.nationaldataservice.org) @note[The NDS is a consortial effort to improve research data infrastructure in the U.S. This site provides tools, data, and exposes some of the projects supported by the NDS and the Research Data Alliance, which is an international organization aimed at improving the sharing and access to research data.
+While the site does have some data, it also points to a lot of data related literature and tools.]
 - [wikidata.org](https://wikidata.org) @note[OK.
 Wikidata is really cool.
-Wikidata is a human-machine readable linked data platform powered by the Wikimedia Foundation.
-Through this website, you can generate datasets from sparql queries, or you can edit or add new items.
-Wikidata provides resources to make your underlying data better, but it is also a great place to get started working with data.]
+Wikidata is a human & machine readable linked data platform powered by the Wikimedia Foundation.
+Through this website, you can generate sub-sets of data from SPARQL queries (which is a query language for the semantic web), or you can edit or add new items.
+Wikidata provides resources to make your underlying application data better, but it is also a great place to get started working with data--it's super useful for connecting people, places, and ideas.]

 @ulend